Published May 13, 2013

-The UB research shows that HAMLET can help reverse the
+The research shows that HAMLET can help reverse the antibiotic

-antibiotic resistance of bacterial species that cause dangerous
+resistance of bacterial species that cause dangerous pneumonia and

 Its powerful effect also works against Streptococcus pneumoniae, which is resistant to penicillin, and strains of bacteria resistant to vancomycin, known as the “antibiotic of last resort.”